 Morocco is a thousand-faceted destination that attracts many travelers every year.
-Between its cultural heritage of infinite richness, its history, its superb natural sites shared between the Atlas Mountains and the dunes of the Sahara, or its gastronomy, one can only understand the reasons for such a success.
-Morocco's appeal is boosted by its beach resorts and beautiful coastline.nd its quality coastline.
+Between its cultural heritage of infinite richness, its history, its superb natural sites shared between the Atlas Mountains and the dunes of the Sahara, and its gastronomy, one can only understand the reasons for such a success.
+Morocco's appeal is boosted by its beach resorts and beautiful coastline. and it's quality coastline.

 The beaches of Essaouira

 It's hard to write a top on the most beautiful beaches of Morocco without mentioning the beautiful seaside resort of Essaouira.
-The enormous bay of Tafedna, a little fishing village about 60 kilometers south of Essaouira, or the bay of Imsouane, which, with their blond sandbanks, are among the most beautiful in the region.
+The enormous bay of Tafedna, a little fishing village about 60 kilometers south of Essaouira, or the bay of Imsouane, which, with its blond sandbanks, is among the most beautiful in the region.

 And are also the landmark of lovers of water sports such as surfing, kitesurfing, windsurfing, etc…

 In the great outdoors of southern Morocco, between the Sahara and the Atlantic Ocean, Dragon Island is a desert island whose shape evokes that of a dragon lying flat on its stomach.
 On this island, almost no trace of life.
 The place, comparable to the Caribbean islands, is ideal for playing Jack Sparrow (rumless).
 There are only big dunes and expanses of white sand, as well as a beautiful turquoise lagoon.
 Many visitors describe the island as a mirage in the open sea or an earthly paradise.

 Dragon Island also lends itself to the practice of water activities such as kite surfing, and sailing or catamaran trips.
 Keep an eye out, because it is not uncommon to observe... dolphins!.

 The beaches of Nador